Frequently Asked Questions & Answers

 Who are the Mukwonago Tribe?

-We are a not-for-profit baseball club based in Mukwonago focused on developing kids between the ages of 6 and 17 years old.
+We are a not-for-profit baseball community baseball club based in Mukwonago.
 We strive to be a high-quality organization that instills in our players the value of effort, respect, sportsmanship, leadership, community, and teamwork, and prepares our kids to play baseball at the high school level.
 Click here to review our Player and Parent Expectations.

 How is this different than Park & Rec baseball?